markraud/hw-05-third-party-apis-work-day-scheduler/README.md

 #### Summary:
 This homework taught me about traversing the DOM along with inserting HTML elements and text.
-I also learned how to build and style a webpage using the Bootstrap framework.
+I also learned how to build and style a webpage using the Bootstrap framework and how to use Moment.js.